 - Lemon juice - Brightens the flavor of your sauce and helps cut the sweetness with a little acidity.
 Does not make your sauce taste lemony.

-- Bring to a boil, and reduce heat to medium-low.
+- Bring to a boil, then reduce heat to medium-low.

 - Once your sauce has thickened and looks glossy, remove from heat and allow to cool before serving over cheesecake.